dluecking/mvome_cog_analysis/README.md

 **peDNA reads (zipped):**

-- heligoland peDNA reads that ran through mviest and were marked as "true.mvome" from the four samples (the four CsCl ones) combined into on sample.
+- heligoland peDNA reads from the four samples (the four CsCl ones) combined into on sample.
 - tara oceans virome fraction for the 9 stations